-When I think about the business I have and the impact it has on both the environment and on the communities that produce my raw materials, I need to rest assured that I am not contributing to more socio-economic injustice, or the plundering of natural resources.
-Though making excellent skincare products is my priority, it is my utmost priority to do so with mindfulness for all things and people involved in the process.
-As such, our love and respect for the environment, and for social justice prevails: not only are our raw material sourced from fair trade but a portion of our profit goes back to supporting grassroots initiatives dedicated to greening the planet and improving people's live in a sustainable and meaningful way.
+When we think about Nelum Botanics and the impact it has on both the environment and on the communities that produce our raw materials, we need to rest assured that we are contributing to socio-economic justice and protecting natural resources.
+While making excellent skincare is our priority, it is our utmost priority to do so with mindfulness for all things and people involved in the process.
+As such, our love and respect for the environment, and for humanity prevail: not only are our raw material sourced from fair-trade but a portion of our profit goes back to supporting grassroots initiatives dedicated to greening the planet and improving people's lives in a sustainable and meaningful way.